ThreatConnect-Inc/tcex/docs/src/module_ti.rst

 Delete a Group
 --------------
-Updating a group is similar to creating a group with the addition of providing the group Id.
-The Group metadata can be updated using the same methods as were used in the Group Create example.
+Deleting a group is similar to creating a group with the addition of providing the group Id.

 .. code-block:: python
     :linenos: